 Being among the fastest-growing economies in the Organisation for Economic Co-operation and Development (OECD), Australia’s economy comprises primary industries such as resources, energy and agriculture, as well as rapidly expanding secondary industries in goods and services, information technology, tourism and education.

 Australia has established bilateral trade relationships with Japan, Indonesia, Malaysia, China and the United Arab Emirates over many years.
 It is party to a number of Free Trade Agreements (FTA), notably with the United States, Chile, Thailand, New Zealand, Singapore, Malaysia, and most recently, China, Japan and Korea.
 Australia is also party to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.
-FTAs with India, the EU and the Gulf Cooperation Council are
+FTAs with India, the EU and the Gulf Cooperation Council are currently under negotiation.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.